owebster/MS2-Welcome-to-Wales/README.md

 ## UI
 ### The Interface:
 The site is built to be modern and mobile first.
-It's features are also supported across multiple browsers.
+Its features are also supported across multiple browsers.
 This is shown in different parts of the site:

-   * The hero image is designed to scale on different screen sizes but still taking up the equal amount of the screen to make it feel like it's a "landing page", so weather the user arrives to the site on a mobile device or a desktop device with a larger screen, it will seem more like a app (or web app) compared to other travel sites.
+   * The hero image is designed to scale on different screen sizes but still taking up the equal amount of the screen to make it feel like it's a "landing page", so weather the user arrives to the site on a mobile device or a desktop device with a larger screen, it will seem more like an app (or web app) compared to other travel sites.

    * The navbar is then visible once the user scrolls down from the hero image, and is built to be stuck to the top with `sticky-top` from bootstrap's library.
 Allowing users to always have the core navigation features to be present.
 The navbar is designed to be semi translucent to create a layering effect, so when users scroll down the page will experience the page "disappear" behind the nav-bar, which is a design feature present in some modern software.
 I chose to do this to offer a different feeling but to also align with newer software design present in modern smart devices and computers.

-   * The weather section displays two cities in wales in a side by side view.
+   * The weather section displays two cities in Wales in a side by side view.
 This allows users to get a quick idea on what the weather in Wales is like.
 The weather is gathered with the Openweather API that's been styled to show the information quickly yet making sure it's not just a bunch of numbers on screen like other websites show.
       * Another factor in the interface (which counts as a feature) is the "feels like" temperature as it gives more context on what people should wear whilst visiting different parts of Wales.

-   * Smooth scrolling is included on the entire page even for safari which has been included with some Javascript.
+   * Smooth scrolling is included on the entire page even for Safari which has been included with some Javascript.

    * `col` is used throughout the page to make sure every section scales according to screensize and orientation.